The Silent Threat: How Cancer Can Impact your Septic Tank System

 • Consider using a septic tank filter.
 A septic tank filter can help to remove solids from your wastewater before it enters the drainfield.
 This can help to extend the life of your leachfield and prevent problems such as clogging.

 • Have your septic tank pumped regularly.
-The frequency of septic tank pumping will vary depending on the size of your tank and the number of people in your household.
+The frequency of septic tank pumping will depend on the size of your tank.
+It will also depend on the number of people in your household.
 However, it is generally recommended to have your septic tank pumped every 3-5 years.

 • Be mindful of what you put down your drain.
 Avoid putting things like grease, oil, and fat down your drain.
 These substances can clog your septic system and lead to problems.

-By following these tips, you can help to ensure that your rural septic tank and leachfield system operates properly for many years to come.
+By following these tips, you can help ensure that your rural septic tank operates properly.
+Your leachfield system will also function well for many years to come.

 How to Choose the Best Septic Tank Bacteria Product for Rural Homeowners by SepticTankBacteria.com